NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_Getting-Started/contributing.md

 ### Edit existing files

 In order to make changes to the respository, users must edit Markdown files in the GitHub editor.
-If you have never used Markdown files before, [here](https://www.markdowntutorial.com/) is a link to a markdown tutorial.
+If you have never used Markdown files before, [here](https://www.markdowntutorial.com/) is a link to a Markdown tutorial.
 If you just need to look up syntax, follow this [link](https://www.markdownguide.org/basic-syntax/).

-*Note: Markdown files are files which end with the `.md` suffix for example, this `02-Contributing.md` file.
+*Note: Markdown files are files which end with the `.md` suffix, for example this `contributing.md` file.
 Please do not try to edit non Markdown files.*

 To edit an existing file:

-1. Navigate to the file on the repository and click on it
+1. Navigate to the file you want to edit in the repository and click on it
 2. Click on the pen icon on the top right to begin editing
 3. After editing the file, add a commit name that includes the name of the edited file and the [issue number](#github-issues) (if available) e.g. `#32 fixed typo in RDM page`
 4. Select the `Create new branch` option and add a branch name which includes the name of the edited file and the [issue number](#github-issues) (if available)
 5. Press the `Propose changes` button
 6. Write a comment briefly describing the changes you have made
    1. If you are working on a page related to Research Data Management (RDM), assign @jvddorpe (Justine Vandendorpe) as a reviewer
-   2. If you are working on a page related to Workflows, assign @KK-NFDI (Kassian Kobert) as a reviewer.
+   2. If you are working on a page related to Workflows, assign @KK-NFDI (Kassian Kobert) as a reviewer
 7. Assign the pull request to `Mahdi Robbani`
 8. Press the `Create pull request` button